Green Dot (symbol)

-The Green Dot (Der Grüne Punkt) is the license symbol of a European network of industry-funded systems for recycling the packaging materials of consumer goods.
-The logo is trademark protected worldwide.
+The Green Dot (Der Grüne Punkt) is the financing symbol of a European network of industry-funded systems for recycling the packaging materials of consumer goods.
+The logo is a trademark protected worldwide.
+It is not a recycling logo.

 Background

-The German "Grüner Punkt" is considered the forerunner of the European scheme.
-It was originally introduced by Duales System Deutschland GmbH (DSD) in 1990 before the introduction of a Packaging Ordinance under the Waste Act.
+The German "Der Grüne Punkt" is considered the forerunner of the European scheme.
+It was originally introduced by Der Grüne Punkt - Duales System Deutschland GmbH (DSD) in 1990 before the introduction of a Packaging Ordinance under the Waste Act.
 Since the successful introduction of the German industry-funded dual system, similar Green Dot systems have been introduced in most other European countries.

-The Green Dot scheme is covered under the European "Packaging and packaging waste directive - 94/62/EC", which is binding on all companies if their products use packaging and requires manufacturers to recover their own packaging.
-According to the directive, if a company does not join the Green Dot scheme, they must collect recyclable packaging themselves, although this is almost always impossible for mass products and only viable for low-volume producers.
-Regulatory authorities in individual countries are empowered to fine companies for non-compliance, although enforcement varies by country.
-Environmentalists claim that some countries deliberately turn a blind eye to the European directive.
+The Green Dot scheme is covered under the European Union's packaging and packaging waste directive, which is binding on all companies whose products use packaging, and requires manufacturers to recover their own packaging.
+According to the directive, companies are held responsible for the end-of-life management of their packaging, either through self-compliance or through joining a self-compliant producer responsibility organization (PRO).

-Since its European introduction, the scheme has been rolled out to 23 European countries.
-In some — namely France, Turkey, Spain, Portugal and Bulgaria — companies joining the Green Dot scheme must use the logo.
+Since its European introduction, the scheme has been rolled out to 31 European countries.
+Use of the symbol on packaging is voluntary but if it is used, producers need to ensure a valid contract with the respective organizations.
+However, environmentalists claim that some countries deliberately turn a blind eye to the European directive.

-The Green Dot is used by more than 130,000 companies, encompassing 460 billion packages.
+The Green Dot is used by more than 130,000 companies, encompassing more than 200 billion packages globally.

 Concept

-The Green Dot system was thought up by Klaus Töpfer, Germany's environment minister in the early 1990s.
-The basic idea of the Green Dot is that consumers who see the logo know that the manufacturer of the product contributes to the cost of recovery and recycling.
-This can be with household waste collected by the authorities (e.g. in special bags - in Germany these are yellow), or in containers in public places such as car parks and outside supermarkets.
+The Green Dot system was conceived by Klaus Töpfer, Germany's environment minister in the early 1990s.
+The aim of the Green Dot is to indicate to consumers who see the logo that the manufacturer of the product contributes to the cost of recovery and recycling.
+This can be with household waste collected by the authorities (e.g. in special bags—in Germany these are yellow), or in containers in public places such as car parks and outside supermarkets.

-The system is financed by the green dot licence fee paid by the producers of the products.
-Fees vary by country and are based on the material used in packaging (e.g. paper, plastic, metal, wood, cardboard).
+The system is financed by the "Green Dot" licence fee paid by the manufacturers.
+Fees vary by country and are based on the material used in packaging (e.g. paper, plastic, metal, wood or cardboard).
 Each country also has different fees for joining the scheme and ongoing fixed and variable fees.
 Fees also take into account the cost of collection, sorting and recycling methods.

 In simple terms, the system encourages manufacturers to cut down on packaging as this saves them the cost of licence fees.